In Blog

 If you need a professional Portland mover for short or long-distance moves, contact our team at Smooth Move People.
 We’ll take the worry out of your move, so you can focus on settling in.

 Smooth Move People is a family-owned, reliable, affordable, Portland-based moving company.
-We offer the lowest rates in the state — really!
-We charge as low as ODOT will allow — and offer exceptional, turnkey services.
+We offer the lowest rates in the state.
+In fact, we charge as low as ODOT will allow — and offer exceptional, turnkey services.

 Insurance